Rational homotopy theory of automorphisms of manifolds: Classification of fibrations

 \subsection{Fibrations of dg Lie algebras}

 There is a parallel story for dg Lie algebras.
-The category of dg Lie algebras has a model structure where the weak equivalences are the quasi-isomorphism and the fibrations are the surjections.
-The cofibrant objects, i.e., the analogs of CW-complexes, are the dg Lie algebras whose underlying graded Lie algebra is free.
-Schlessinger and Stasheff gave an explicit construction of a classifying space for fibrations in this context, which we now will recall.
+According to Quillen \cite[\S5]{Quillen}, the category of positively graded dg Lie algebras admits a model structure where the weak equivalences are the quasi-isomorphisms and the fibrations are the maps that are surjective in degrees $>1$.
+The cofibrations are the `free maps', see \cite[Proposition II.5.5]{Quillen}.
+In particular, a dg Lie algebra is cofibrant if and only if its underlying graded Lie algebra is free.
+Schlessinger and Stasheff have given an explicit construction of a classifying space for fibrations in this context, which we now will recall.

 Let $L$ be a dg Lie algebra.
 A derivation of degree $p$ is a linear map $\theta\colon L_*\rightarrow L_{*+p}$ such that